pahud/fargate-samples/laravel-workshop/README.md

 This is a reference sample for Laravel application running with php7-apache and evencually deploy to AWS Fargate

+# Pre-requisities

+Prepare your docker environment in your laptop or just open an [AWS Cloud9 IDE](https://aws.amazon.com/tw/cloud9/).

 # Build

 build the base image and the laravel image on top of it